 If the boss was in the house, she was on the line.
 As soon as he was gone, you could have turned to God with your problems as well.
 She was in charge of everyone and took all the calls from the store and answered them and every day I answered the phone at least once for her when I passed by.
 She should normally wear one of these headsets to make phone calls, so she wouldn’t even have to sit down.
 The boss had bought it especially for her, but it didn’t underline her outfit, so she never wore it.
 She answered the corded phone and then complained in the break room when her hand hurt from holding the handset.

-“I’ll be a model, you can’t have a wounded hand” she said.
+“I’ll be a model, and as a model, you can’t have a wounded hand” she said.

-“Neither a brain,” I replied, and she kept her mouth shut, pouting, buried in the chair for the rest of the break.
+“Neither a brain” I replied, and she kept her mouth shut, pouting, buried in the chair for the rest of the break.
 I enjoyed the peace as long as it lasted.
-Afterwards Celine asked me to invite her for a coffee after work so that we could talk and get to know each other better.
+Afterward Celine asked me to invite her for a coffee after work so that we could talk and get to know each other better.
 I agreed and went home after my shift.

 “I’ll tell the boss”

 “Do that, he’ll take a burning interest in your free time.”

 He wouldn’t have for mine, but I have no inviting bosom, no pout, no ass, and I hadn’t thought of that.

 “We don’t need a quarrel between employees, Mr. Schradinski”